kaijiasun/ExoticCoalescence/README.md

 # ExoticCoalescence
-An analytic formula for quark coalescence model that can be used to make prediction on production of exotic particles in relativistic heavy-ion collisions.
+An analytic formula for quark coalescence model that can be used to make prediction on production of exotic particles in relativistic heavy-ion collisions [1].
+The code is written in MATLAB.

-Open MATLAB or octave, and run
+To run this code, open the window of MATLAB or octave, and run MainCoal
-MainCoal

 Ref.[1]: Kai-Jia Sun and Lie-Wen Chen, Phys.Rev.
 C95 (2017) no.4, 044905.
 "Analytical coalescence formula for particle production in relativistic heavy-ion collisions"